Neverwinter Nights: Kingmaker

 Neverwinter Nights: Kingmaker is an expansion pack released for BioWare's Neverwinter Nights that includes three premium modules: Kingmaker, Shadowguard, and Witch's Wake.
-Released in November 2004, Kingmaker won the Academy of Interactive Arts & Sciences "PC RPG of the Year" award for Computer Role Playing Game of the Year in 2005.
+Released in November 2004, Kingmaker won the Academy of Interactive Arts & Sciences' "Computer Role-Playing Game of the Year" award in 2005.

 Modules

 Kingmaker

 This module requires the Hordes of the Underdark expansion pack and offers around eight hours of gameplay.
-It is available in lite and full versions, with the former lacking voice acting for the different NPCs in the module.
-The module can be purchased and downloaded directly from the internet for a price less than that of the expansions.
+It is available in lite and full versions, with the former lacking voice acting for NPCs in the module.

 Plot

 The module is set in a world that borrows many elements from Forgotten Realms and other Dungeons and Dragons settings.
 The story takes place near the Keep of Cyan, a northern part of the world.
 The player's goal is to win an election and become the Lord of the Keep.
 In order to do so, the player character must persuade at least four of nine guilds to aid him.
 Only then will the character have a chance to fight his nemesis, the Masked Man, a mysterious mage who uses a small army of creatures to conquer the Keep.
 On his journeys, the player character also has to reveal the mystery of his own nature and past.
 An unknown ally of great power also helps the character by granting him a sentient magical weapon with a friendly personality.
 The player can enlist help from two of four NPCs who traveled with him before the beginning of the game.

-The official BioWare page described the module as follows: "In a party with a cowardly Wererat, a scarred Nymph, an exiled Rakshasa, and a quick-tempered Azer, you seem to be the only normal one... but are you?
-Embark on a journey to face your nemesis outside the embattled ramparts of the Keep of Cyan.
-It is a journey that will test your loyalties and cause you to question the very bounds of life and death.
-Evil lurks in the war-torn keep and it's up to you to unearth it.
-To learn the truth, you must win the throne".

 It is revealed later that the Masked Man is an Illithid, and the mysterious ally is the main character's grandmother, a demoness of great power who once fell in love with a man, thus making the player character part Tiefling.
 The Masked Man is also revealed to be the hero's brother.
-The game culminates with the player killing the Masked Man and realizing the truth about himself.
-After that, he becomes the rightful ruler of Cyan.
+The game culminates with the player killing the Masked Man and becoming the rightful ruler of Cyan.

 Shadowguard

 Neverwinter Nights: Shadowguard is a premium module for BioWare's 2002 PC RPG, Neverwinter Nights.
-The module was sold at the BioWare store for $4.99, and comes with the "Witch's Wake" premium module for free.
-The module features a new adventure set in a unique setting.